 These examples are from the past.
 But they remind us that we need to make changes to make our government more transparent and professional.
 We can do better.

-V. Forms of Government
+IV.
+Forms of Government

 Chattanooga currently has a strong mayor form of government.
 ATM believes a council-manager government would be a much better choice for the city and would address many of the issues raised on this website.
 Of course, there would need to be a broad community conversation before this issue is put before the voters as a charter amendment.